david-blackwood/edifact_rails/README.md

 It does not handle validation itself.

-This gem is heavily inspired by and attempts to output similar results as [edifact_parser](https://github.com/pvdvreede/edifact_parser), credits to [pvdvreede](https://github.com/pvdvreede)
+This gem is heavily inspired by and attempts to output similar results as [edifact_parser](https://github.com/pvdvreede/edifact_parser)

 ## Requirements